HibiscusMC/docs/docs/hmcwraps/config/wraps.md

 Both of them can be configured regularly like `name` and `lore`.

+### Equipped options

+If you want to have the plugin display something else when the player has that wrap equipped, you can add the following stuff:

+`equipped-item` is just a [ConfigItem](https://docs.hibiscusmc.com/hmcwraps/config/item) which will be displayed.

+In case you want a PlaceholderAPI placeholder, you can use the following: `%hmcwraps_equipped_the_wrap_uuid%` (replace `the_wrap_uuid` with the uuid of the wrap).
+You can edit the output of that file in the `messages.properties`.

 ### Armor Imitation
 The biggest pain in the industry is probably the fact that you can't apply wraps to armor other than leather.
 However, HMCWraps has a solution for that!